 No, the Brother SE600 sewing and embroidery machine is not also a serger.
 How awesome would that be, though?

 However, there are a few ways in which it can mimic serger stitching.
-The overcasting stitch, used in conjunction with the overcasting presser foot, creates a seam and can finish fabric edges at the same time.
+The overcasting stitch, combined with the overcasting presser foot, creates a seam and can finish fabric edges simultaneously.